Can I Eat Expired Rockfish Fresh Cooked?

 What's the difference between expiration and best quality dates?

 The expiration date on fresh cooked Rockfish is a guideline for when the fish is no longer safe to consume due to potential bacterial growth.
-It is important to adhere to this date to prevent foodborne illness.
+It is important to adhere to this date to reduce the risk of foodborne illness.
 On the other hand, the best quality of Rockfish can be determined by its appearance, smell, and texture.
 Once the fish starts to develop a strong fishy odor, slimy texture, or discolored flesh, it is best to discard it even if it is before the expiration date to ensure the best eating experience.

 How can I tell if Rockfish Fresh Cooked has gone bad?